 Note: Receiver for Mac 12.6 also has the auto-update ability.

-You may also want to use auto-update but adjust the default behaviour.
-The ways of configuring auto-update related settings is described below.
+You may want to use auto-update but adjust the default behaviour.
+The ways to configure auto-update related settings are described below.

 Things to note